ouafabulous/BFRB_Aware/README.md

 ## Crisis detection

+A crisis is characterised by a higher stress level and a specific motion.
+### Heart rate detection

-In order to detect a crisis, we are monitoring heart rate.
+To detect a higher stress level, we decided to look at the heart rate.
+We are monitoring heart rate.
 Any increase of 10 bpm is considered a crisis and is detected through `detectHeartRateIncrease`, any decrease of heart rate back to base level is considered the end of a crisis and is detected through `detectHeartRateDecrease`.
 Both algorithm are in `./detectCrisis.js`.

+### Motion detection

+To detect the motion, we first explored identifying a pattern and isolating it to compare it to live data.
+But motion are never exactly the same, so we couldn't identify a clear pattern.

+Inspiring ourselves from the gesture detection project on a Bangle.js watch (https://docs.edgeimpulse.com/experts/prototype-and-concept-projects/gesture-recognition-with-banglejs-smartwatch), we used Edge Impulse to train a neural network to detect the motion we want to identify(https://studio.edgeimpulse.com/public/252177/latest).

+This neural network can be exported as a tensorflow model.
+Unfortunately we were not able to integrate it in the mobile app during the hackathon.